queueit/android-webui-sdk/README.md

   try {
     engine.run(YourActivity.this);
   }
   catch (QueueITException e) { } // Gets thrown when a request is already in progress.
+In general you can ignore this.
 ```